diepfote/minimal_grep/README.md

 ###  Options
 ```
 Usage of ./minimal_grep:
   -P    PATTERN in perl syntax
-    -exclude-dir string
+  -exclude-dirs string
-        DIR to exclude
+        DIRs to exclude (separated by commas ',')
   -i    ignore case
   -n    search line by line
   -r    recursive search, first filename/dirname will be taken as start-off point
 ```